 Discussion

-The impact nanoparticles have on human physiology is primarily dependent on the physicochemical properties such as the particle composition and shape as well as size.
-The literature reviewed primarily assessed physiological impact of exposure to five general types of nanoparticles on worker’s health: metal oxides, multiwalled carbon nanotubes, single-walled carbon nanotubes, welding fume NPs, polyacrylate, and mixed NP composition.
+The impact that NPs have on human physiology is primarily dependent on their unique composition, shape, size, and other physicochemical properties.
+The literature reviewed in this study primarily assessed the physiological impact of exposure to five general types of nanoparticles on worker’s health: metal oxides, multiwalled carbon nanotubes, single-walled carbon nanotubes, welding fume NPs, polyacrylate, and mixed composition NPs.

-Metal oxides NPs.
-Printer toner is one of the largest consumables in daily office work.
-The nanoparticles released from printers and photocopiers, i.e., toner-based printing equipment, have been linked to genotoxicity and immunologic and respiratory diseases.
+Metal oxide NPs.
+Printer toner is one of the most prevalent consumables in daily office work.
+The NPs released from toner-based printing equipment such as printers and photocopiers have been linked to genotoxicity and to both immunologic and respiratory diseases.
 Khatri et al. 2017 described the physicochemical and morphological properties of ENMs (e.g., titanium dioxide, iron oxide, fumed silica, and several other metals found in photocopier and printer toners) and their effects on human health in a follow-up study of photocopier operators.
-Khatri and colleagues found upper airway inflammation and systemic oxidative stress in photocopier operators chronically exposed to nanoparticles, in accordance with their previous study (Khatri et al. 2013) and Pirela et al. analogous study (2013, 2014), both of which included earlier results from cellular and animal toxicological studies.
-In humans, limited epidemiological studies report a 2-3 times higher prevalence of chronic cough, wheezing, nasal blockage, excessive sputum production, breathing difficulties, and shortness of breath in copier operators relative to controls.
+These authors observed upper airway inflammation and systemic oxidative stress in photocopier operators chronically exposed to NPs, in accordance with their previous study (Khatri et al. 2013) and similar studies conducted by Pirela et al. (2013, 2014), both of which included earlier results from cellular and animal toxicological studies.
+In humans, limited epidemiological studies report a 2-3-fold higher prevalence of chronic cough, wheezing, nasal blockage, excessive sputum production, breathing difficulties, and shortness of breath in copier operators relative to controls.
 Respiratory symptoms were found to be exacerbated during chronic repeated exposures as well as in susceptible individuals.
-Thus, respiratory, immunological, cardiovascular, and other disorders may develop following such exposures.
+Thus, respiratory, immunological, cardiovascular, and other disorders may develop following exposure to these NPs.

-While there is much debate on what constitutes appropriate safety screening methods, one approach is to assess cellular injury pathways to collect knowledge about hazardous material properties that could harm humans and the environment.
-George et al. (2010) studied the effect and resulting markers of metal oxides nanoparticles injury on pulmonary cells.
-They demonstrated the utility of using a rapid, throughput multiparameter cellular screening to evaluate toxic oxidative stress in bronchial epithelial and macrophage cell lines.
-Titanium dioxide (TiO2)—classified by IARC as a group 2B—cerium dioxide (CeO2), and zinc oxide (ZnO) NPs on those cell lines triggered a biological oxidative stress response.
-Among these materials, dissolution of ZnO nanoparticles and Zn2+ release were capable of reactive oxygen species (ROS) generation and activation of an integrated cytotoxic pathway that includes intracellular calcium flux, mitochondrial depolarization, and plasma membrane leakage, which could be used as parameters of exposure.
+While there is much debate as to what constitutes appropriate safety screening methods, one common approach is the assessment of cellular injury pathways in an effort collect knowledge about hazardous material properties that could harm humans and the environment.
+George et al. (2010) studied the effects and resultant biomarkers of metal oxide NP-induced damage in pulmonary cells.
+They demonstrated the utility of using a rapid, throughput multiparameter cellular screening approach to evaluate toxic oxidative stress in bronchial epithelial and macrophage cell lines.
+Titanium dioxide (TiO2; classified by IARC as a group 2B) cerium dioxide (CeO2), and zinc oxide (ZnO) NPs triggered a biological oxidative stress response in these exposed cell lines.
+Of these materials, the dissolution of ZnO nanoparticles and Zn2+ release in particular were capable of generating reactive oxygen species (ROS) and activating an integrated cytotoxic pathway that includes intracellular calcium flux, mitochondrial depolarization, and plasma membrane leakage, which could thus be used as parameters to gauge exposure.

 Iron oxide pigments are used in paints, ink, rubbers, plastics, cosmetics, and medical devices.
-Pelclova et al. (2016c, 2018) evaluated occupational exposure to iron oxide nanoparticles, and correlated the elevated levels of oxidative stress markers found in the exhaled breath condensate (EBC) of workers during pigment production.
-Similarly, Yu et al. (2020) recently evaluated the NP exposure of manufacturing/handling workers in a plant that manufactured iron oxide NPs.
-Yu and others found that significantly increased airborne particles at the worksite were associated with increased methylation of genomic DNA marker 5hydroxymethylcytosine (5hmC) levels among occupationally exposed workers, suggesting this marker may be used to monitor epigenetic signatures and could possibly help predict clinically significant diseases.
+Pelclova et al. (2016c, 2018) evaluated occupational exposure to iron oxide NPs, and correlated the elevated levels of oxidative stress markers found in the exhaled breath condensate (EBC) of workers during pigment production.
+Similarly, Yu et al. (2020) recently evaluated the NP exposure of manufacturing/handling workers in a plant where iron oxide NPs are manufactured These authors found that significantly increased airborne particle levels at the worksite were associated with increased methylation of genomic DNA marker 5hydroxymethylcytosine (5hmC) levels among occupationally exposed workers, suggesting this marker may be used to monitor epigenetic signatures and may have the potential to predict the onset of clinically significant diseases.

-Zinc oxide ENMs have also been widely used in cosmetics and sunscreens, advanced textiles, and self-charging and electronic devices.
+Zinc oxide ENMs have also been widely used in cosmetics, sunscreens, advanced textiles, self-charging devices, and other electronic devices.
 In addition to pulmonary damage, NP exposure is also strongly correlated with an increase in cardiovascular disease incidence; however, their toxic potential remains unclear (Chen et al. 2014).